 If you use a WSGI framework not directly supported by the SDK, or wrote a raw WSGI app, you can use this generic WSGI middleware.
 It captures errors and attaches a basic amount of information for incoming requests.

-- Request data is attached to all events: HTTP method, URL, headers, form data, JSON payloads.
+- Request data is attached to all events: HTTP method, URL, headers.
 Sentry excludes raw bodies and multipart file uploads.
 Sentry also excludes personally identifiable information (such as user ids, usernames, cookies, authorization headers, IP addresses) unless you set

 Each request has a separate scope.
 Changes to the scope within a view, for example setting a tag, will only apply to events sent as part of the request being handled.